+Inclusions list

-Inclusions list The list across the bottom of this page contains the subfolders and files selected for auditing.
-Use the buttons to the right of the text box to add and remove entries. • Add - Click Add to move the entry in the text box to the Inclusions list.
-Remove - S remove it. • Remove - Select an entry in the Inclusions list and click Remove to remove it.
+The list across the bottom of this page contains the subfolders and files selected for auditing.
+Use the buttons to the right of the text box to add and remove entries.

+- Add Click Add to move the entry in the text box to the Inclusions list. - Remove Select an entry in the Inclusions list and click Remove to remove it.